MyEtherWallet/knowledge-base-v3/example/content/Tokens/[Token Creators]-Adding-your-token-as-a-default-token.md

 /*
-Title: [Token Creators] Adding your token as a Default Token
+Title: Adding your token as a Default Token
 Sort: 2
 */